Stroke (Apoplexy) Recognize and Help

-Because of high blood pressure the risk of having a stroke medically called an apoplexy increases.
-Other names are brain infarction or brain stroke formerly also called "Schlagfluss" and commonly just referred to as a stroke.
+High blood pressure increases the risk of having a stroke medically called an apoplexy.
+Other names are cerebral stroke or brain stroke historically also called "Schlagfluss" and commonly just "stroke."
 Stroke is the third most common cause of death in Germany.
-Most strokes are caused by a blood clot, whose formation is often related to atrial fibrillation.
-Atrial fibrillation, in turn, is usually associated with high blood pressure.
-Although strokes mainly affect older people, children, adolescents and young adults can also suffer a stroke.
+Most strokes are caused by a blood clot, often related to atrial fibrillation.
+Atrial fibrillation itself is commonly linked to high blood pressure.
+While strokes mainly affect older people, children, adolescents and young adults can also have a stroke.

-In 2024 a study showed that high blood pressure particularly increases the risk of a severe stroke.
-A stroke is considered severe if the affected person can no longer walk or care for themselves afterward, or even dies from the event.
-74% of those who had a severe stroke had high blood pressure.
-Those who suffered a mild to moderate stroke also had a pre-existing diagnosis of hypertension.
-The risk was also observed, though to a lesser extent, in participants with atrial fibrillation or who were smokers.
+A 2024 study showed that high blood pressure especially raises the risk of a severe stroke.
+A stroke is considered severe if the person can no longer walk or care for themselves afterwards, or if they die as a result.
+Seventy-four percent of those who had a severe stroke had high blood pressure.
+Even those with mild to moderate strokes often had a prior diagnosis of hypertension.
+The study also found an increased risk, though smaller, for participants with atrial fibrillation or who were smokers.

-In 2024 a study showed that high blood pressure particularly increases the risk of a severe stroke.
-A stroke is considered severe if the affected person can no longer walk or care for themselves afterward, or even dies from the event.
-74% of those who had a severe stroke had high blood pressure.
-Those who suffered a mild to moderate stroke also had a pre-existing diagnosis of hypertension.
-The risk was also observed, though to a lesser extent, in participants with atrial fibrillation or who were smokers.
+A 2024 study showed that high blood pressure especially raises the risk of a severe stroke.
+A stroke is considered severe if the person can no longer walk or care for themselves afterwards, or if they die as a result.
+Seventy-four percent of those who had a severe stroke had high blood pressure.
+Even those with mild to moderate strokes often had a prior diagnosis of hypertension.
+The study also found an increased risk, though smaller, for participants with atrial fibrillation or who were smokers.

 What is a stroke?

-A stroke happens when blood flow in the brain is disrupted.
-This causes the brain cells in the affected area to get too little oxygen and nutrients and to die.
-Two main types of stroke are distinguished: the ischemic (non-bleeding) stroke and the hemorrhagic (bleeding) stroke.
+A stroke is a disturbance of blood flow in the brain.
+As a result, brain cells in the affected area get too little oxygen and nutrients and die.
+There are two main types of stroke: ischemic (non-bleeding) stroke and hemorrhagic (bleeding) stroke.

 Ischemic (non-bleeding) stroke

-There is an acute reduction of blood flow (ischemia) often caused by a blood clot.
-This form accounts for about 80 to 85 percent of all strokes.
-How severe the stroke is depends on which area of the brain is affected.
+This is an acute lack of blood flow (ischemia), often caused by a blood clot.
+This type accounts for about 80 to 85 percent of all strokes.
+How severe the stroke is depends on which part of the brain is affected by the reduced blood flow.

 Hemorrhagic (bleeding) stroke

-In this form the circulation problem is caused by bleeding in the brain.
-Because the brain is protected by the skull, a bleed inside the brain cannot form a visible bump on the outside.
-The escaped blood presses on the brain and therefore causes reduced blood flow or the reduced flow occurs because less blood reaches the downstream region.
-This is the cause in 15 to 20 percent of strokes.
+In this type the blood-flow problem is caused by bleeding in the brain.
+Because the brain is protected by the skull from external pressure or bumps, a bleed inside the brain cannot show up as a bump on the head.
+The escaping blood presses on the brain and causes reduced blood flow or the downstream area suffers from reduced blood flow because blood is missing.
+This causes 15 to 20 percent of strokes.

 How do I recognize a stroke?

-The best-known sign is weakness on one side of the body, which can be recognized by these symptoms:
+The best-known sign is weakness on one side of the body, recognizable by these symptoms:

-- drooping corner of the mouth, drooping eyelid for example, drinks or saliva may flow uncontrollably from the mouth;
+- drooping mouth corner, drooping eyelid for example, drinks or saliva may run out of the mouth;

-- one arm feels weak, cannot be lifted and the palm cannot be turned upward;
+- an arm feels weak, cannot be lifted and the palm cannot be turned up;

-- slurred or unclear speech and/or difficulty understanding what is being said;
+- slurred or unclear speech and/or trouble understanding what's said;

-- unsteady walking, trouble walking, one leg not keeping up.
+- unsteady walking, problems when walking, one leg not cooperating.

 - loss of balance, dizziness;

-- loss of half the visual field certain parts of normal vision may no longer be perceived;
+- one-sided loss of part of the visual field certain areas of normal vision can no longer be perceived;

 - sudden severe headache;

-- confusion, disorientation questions about name, date of birth, today's date and location may not be answerable or only insufficiently;
+- confusion, disorientation questions about name, date of birth, today's date or location may not be answered or only poorly;

 What to do if you suspect a stroke?

 F Face: Ask the person to smile.
-If one side of the face does not move when smiling, or a mouth corner or eyelid droops, paralysis is likely and may indicate a stroke.
+If one side of the face does not move when smiling, or a mouth corner or eyelid droops, a paralysis suggesting a stroke is likely.

-A Arms: Ask the person to hold their arms out in front and turn the palms upward either one arm at a time or both arms at once.
-If one arm hangs limp, paralysis is likely and may indicate a stroke.
+A Arms: Ask the person to stretch their arms forward and turn the palms up either one arm at a time or both at once.
+If one arm hangs down limp, a paralysis indicating a stroke is likely.

 S Speech: Ask the person to repeat a sentence or ask a simple question.
-If you notice slurred speech and/or the person, for example, cannot say their name or birthdate, this is a sign of a stroke.
+If their speech is slurred or unclear and/or they cannot say their name or date of birth, this is a sign of a stroke.

-A Arms: Ask the person to hold their arms out in front and turn the palms upward either one arm at a time or both arms at once.
-If one arm hangs limp, paralysis is likely and may indicate a stroke.
+A Arms: Ask the person to stretch their arms forward and turn the palms up either one arm at a time or both at once.
+If one arm hangs down limp, a paralysis indicating a stroke is likely.

 S Speech: Ask the person to repeat a sentence or ask a simple question.
-If you notice slurred speech and/or the person, for example, cannot say their name or birthdate, this is a sign of a stroke.
+If their speech is slurred or unclear and/or they cannot say their name or date of birth, this is a sign of a stroke.

-Stay with the person, place them with their upper body elevated, and watch them.
-Do not let them eat or drink the risk that they will choke because of the paralysis is high!
+Stay with the person, position them with their upper body elevated, and keep observing them.
+Do not let them eat or drink the risk of choking due to the paralysis is high!
 If necessary, give first aid.
-If the person becomes unconscious but is breathing, put them in the recovery position.
-Check their breathing repeatedly.
-If the person stops breathing, start cardiopulmonary resuscitation.
+If the person becomes unconscious but is still breathing, place them in the recovery position.
+Check breathing repeatedly.
+If they stop breathing, start cardiopulmonary resuscitation (CPR).

-If you are the one affected, get the nearest available person to you if possible.
+If you are affected yourself, if possible get the nearest person to you.
 Wake your partner, call a neighbor, notify your children or relatives.
-Do everything to avoid being alone in this situation.
+Do everything to avoid being alone.
 Do not eat or drink!
-Do not exert yourself!
+Do not strain yourself!

 Wait for the emergency services!
 Do not drive yourself to the hospital!
-You may endanger yourself and others.
+Doing so endangers you and others.

 What else is important?

-Open the door for the arriving emergency services.
+Open the door for the arriving emergency team.
 You can wedge a shoe or something similar in the door to keep it from closing.
-Be prepared that the situation may have worsened by the time the rescue service arrives, so you might not be able to open the door then.
+Be prepared that the situation may worsen before the ambulance arrives, so you might not be able to open the door then.

-For emergencies such as a stroke, it is helpful to have a current medication list on hand and any allergies noted.
+For emergencies like a stroke, it's helpful to have a current medication list and any known allergies available.

 "Time is brain" time is brain.
-That means the faster a stroke can be treated by medical professionals, the better the chances of survival and of keeping lasting damage to a minimum.
-The best time window to start so-called thrombolytic (lysis) therapy is up to 4.5 hours after the stroke.
+That means the faster a stroke can be treated by doctors, the better the chances of survival and of avoiding lasting damage.
+The best window for starting so-called thrombolytic (clot-busting) therapy is up to 4.5 hours after the stroke.

 What happens next?

-The emergency services will get the person to the hospital as quickly as possible preferably to a stroke unit.
+The ambulance will get the person to the hospital as quickly as possible preferably to a stroke unit.
 In remote areas this may mean an air ambulance is needed.
 A stroke unit is a specialized ward for stroke patients.

-At the hospital a CT (computed tomography) scan of the head will be performed.
-This imaging test shows whether, where, what type and how severe the stroke is.
-Depending on the findings, treatment will be started possibly thrombolysis to dissolve the clot that is blocking the vessel.
+At the hospital a CT (computed tomography) scan of the head will be done.
+This imaging shows if, where, what type and how severe the stroke is.
+Treatment is started depending on the findings possibly thrombolysis to dissolve the clot blocking the vessel.

-At the hospital a CT (computed tomography) scan of the head will be performed.
-This imaging test shows whether, where, what type and how severe the stroke is.
-Depending on the findings, treatment will be started possibly thrombolysis to dissolve the clot that is blocking the vessel.
+At the hospital a CT (computed tomography) scan of the head will be done.
+This imaging shows if, where, what type and how severe the stroke is.
+Treatment is started depending on the findings possibly thrombolysis to dissolve the clot blocking the vessel.

-The cartoonist Ralph Ruthe made a funny music video about this serious topic.
-Humor helps to remember the symptoms:
+Cartoonist Ralph Ruthe made a humorous music video about this serious topic.
+Humor helps remember the symptoms:

 https://www.youtube.com/watch?v=SmZZLGnbWxc